Lucky-00/scalper/README.md

 5. Modify the source code to your preferences

+   Edit the **config.js** file to:

+   - add shops and links to items you're interested in.
+Shop names must match the function names in **parse.js**.
+Currently only Amazon is supported.
+Add support for more online shops by editing the **parse.js** file.

-   Edit the **index.js** to performa an action when the item is available.
+   - perform an action when the item is available.
 It's up to you what you want to do with it, for example: post a Tweet, send an email, or buy the item instantly.
 There are three functions you can customize: **becameAvailable**, **becameUnavailable** and **hasNotChanged**.
-Each one can do a different thing.

-   Add support for more online shops by editing the **parse.js** file.

-   Add shops and links to **urls.js** for the items you're interested in.
-Shop names must match the function names in **parse.js**.
-Currently only Amazon is supported.

 6. Run the app: